donejs/donejs/docs/features.md

 * **Generators** - create boilerplate tests to get started quickly
 * **Unit testing** - assertion libraries to test your module interfaces
-* **Functional testing** - an API for scripting the browser, simulating user actions, and testing your UI modules
+* **Functional testing** - scripting the browser, simulating user actions, and testing your UI modules
 * **User action event simulation** - accurate event simulation for clicks, types, drags, and other user actions
 * **A command line test runner** - invoke the same tests from the CLI
 * **A browser launcher** - launch several browsers and target your tests against them
-* **A reporting tool** - report results to the CLI or other forms, including coverage
+* **A reporting tool** - report results, including code coverage, to the CLI, in various formats
 * **Simple integration with continuous integration tools** - one step to hook into TravisCI or other CI systems
-* **A mock layer** - an API to mock out your server APIs so you can test your app in isolation from a server
+* **A mock layer** - mock out your server APIs so you can test your app in isolation from a server

 <div class="maintainable wrapper">
   <div class="background video">